-HMC's RADIOLOGY Department has an outstanding opportunity for a Part Time (90% FTE) IMAGING TECHNOLOGIST- ANGIOGRAPHY.
-This individual will report to Imaging Supervisor and receive general direction from the Imaging Lead and/or Imaging Supervisor.
-The Imaging Technologist- Angiography will perform complex technical procedures and assist physicians during clinical and research examinations such as angioplasties, embolizations, and intracranial chemotherapy treatments, as well as participate in training of residents, fellows, and students.
-Additionally, the person in this role will:
+Our RADIOLOGY/ANGIOGRAPHY department has an outstanding opportunity for a part time, 90% FTE, IMAGING TECHNOLOGIST- ANGIOGRAPHY.
+Under general direction from the Imaging Lead and/or Imaging Supervisor, the person in this role will perform complex technical procedures and assist physicians during clinical and research examinations such as angioplasties, embolization's and intracranial chemotherapy treatments.
+Additionally, this individual will participate in the training of residents, fellows and students.

-Independently performs and assists the physicians in performing all vascular procedures, both body and neuro, including, but not limited to Embolizations, Angioplasty, Drug Infusions, Stent and filter placements and Pressure measurements.
+Independently performs and assists the physicians in performing all vascular procedures in body, neuro, and cardiac.
+Including, but not limited to Embolization, Angioplasty, Drug Infusions, Stent and Filter placements, and Pressure measurements.

-Participates in performing diagnostic interventional Angiograms; monitor patient vital signs and conditions during examinations; perform Cardiopulmonary Resuscitation (CPR) if necessary.
+Participates in performing diagnostic interventional Angiograms; monitors patient vital signs and conditions during examinations; performs Cardiopulmonary Resuscitation (CPR) if necessary.

-Is able to operate the following equipment/systems: PACS, Camtronics, Verisis Touchscan/Supply scan, Hospital Information system and the Radiology Information System.
+Is able to operate the following equipment/systems: PACS, MacLab, IntelliShelf/MPOUS, Hospital Information System, and the Radiology Information System.
 Able to print and retrieve images.
 Can implement downtime procedures as needed.

-Assist in training new angiography technologist and residents.
-Participates in formal training programs for residents, fellows and student technologist.
+Assists in training new angiography technologists and residents.
+Participates in formal training programs for residents, fellows, and student technologists.

-Prepare patient for examination; explaining the procedure, making sure that there is a signed consent form.
+Prepares patient for examination: explaining the procedure, making sure there is a signed consent form.
 Prepare the area of access using sterile technique.

-Performs or assists with Angiography procedures in areas outside Angio suite, such as Operating Room, using the OEC c-arm, Procedure Room 1, Procedure Room 2, and Main Radiology Department.
+Performs or assists with Angiography procedures in areas outside Angio suite such as Operating Room, using the OEC c-arm and Procedure Room 1.

 Provides the appropriate education to patient and their families prior to and post Radiology procedure.